nielskee/draft-articles/TechnicalHiringPart2.md

 to be sure-fire ways of choosing the best candidates to go forward to the next stage.

-I've used them that way in the past, in Q&A mode, but always found them stilted, awkward and ineffective, and I think candidates did too.
+I've used them that way in the past, in rapid-fire Q&A mode, but always found them stilted, awkward and ineffective, and I think candidates did too.
 It's a strange sort of conversation, barking questions into a mouthpiece apropos of nothing.
 Good candidates blank and stumble over answers when they don't have context.
 Other candidates will have memorised every Google search result for "technical interview phone screen questions", and wing it, sometimes convincingly.

 I still think there are merits to phone, Skype or Hangouts contact though.
 It's a chance to check in with the candidate, let them know